weynandk/info_threefold/src/docs/whitepapers/_archive/3bot_solution/3bot_solution.md

 A 3bot can store a petabyte of information as long as enough TFTs are available so the required resource can be reserved on the individual TF Nodes.
 3bot is the only entity which has the required information and keys to make retrieval of the distributed data possible.

-## We need a more efficient information retrieval system {#we-need-a-more-efficient-information-retrieval-system}
+## We need a more efficient information retrieval system

 ![alt_text](img/17.png)